-When a person believes that they have not been adequately provided for by a loved one’s will, and makes a claim seeking more, the Court’s power to award them further provision from the estate is limited to what the person actually requires for their ‘proper maintenance and support’.
+When a person believes they haven’t been adequately provided for by a loved one’s will, and makes a claim seeking more, the Court’s power to award them further provision from the estate is limited to what the person actually requires for their ‘proper maintenance and support’.

 Accordingly, the need for a claimant to demonstrate ‘financial need’ is crucial to success in these claims, particularly where the claimant is an adult child, where the Court must also consider the degree to which that child can support themselves.
 This requires a close examination of the person’s financial situation, rather than mere speculation or assertion as to what their need may be.